| |

 in exterior property walls - Particularly in the U.S. Southwest, exterior concrete block

 "tumbleweed walls" are common dividers at property lines.
-These are also
+These, and other masonry walls, are also

 damaged by extreme vibration.
 This damage can take the form of both cracks in